hpnog/javaDependenceGraph/README.md

 * Our application helps the user understand what a **Program Dependence Graph** is and what it is supposed to represent.
 The fact that it shows the different edges as **Flow Dependencies** or **Control dependencies** allows us to understand the difference between node interactions, and understand how all the variables, methods and classes works in Java.
 It has a complete syntactic and lexical analysis implemented with the parser and a semantic analysis done by us, covering all the major aspects of this language, if any error occurs in any of this analysis the user will be notified in the GUI.
 * The user-friendly GUI allows any user to use our application without any difficulty, regardless of the previous usage of the application.
 * The built-in console allows the user to quickly acknowledge what the errors are and where they are located.
-* In conclusion, a **Program Dependence Graph** has many uses in code analysis, particularly when it comes to it's optimization.
+* In conclusion, a **Program Dependence Graph** has many uses in code analysis, particularly when it comes to its optimization.

 ## Cons